Clubs + Activities

 Please note that this information has been compiled to assist members of our community locate potential volunteer opportunities.
 St. John’s College has not screened these organizations, and the inclusion of an organization in this list does not constitute an endorsement or recommendation by the college.

 Some Johnnies love quiet, meditative sports like yoga, archery, tai chi, aikido, and karate.
 Others prefer the competitive thrill of our intramural program, where soccer and volleyball currently reign supreme.
 Many come for our outdoor adventure, counting the days until Saturday, when the vans head off for the ski basin, the Rio Grande river gorge, the cliffs, and the mountain trails.
-And still others enjoy solo and doubles sports like weight lifting, table tennis, and racquetball—all of which can be enjoyed in the Student Activities Center.
+And still others enjoy solo and doubles sports like weight lifting, table tennis, and racquetball—all of which can be enjoyed in the Student Activity Center.

 Whatever your preference, our campus offers a diverse range of athletic and fitness experiences that address body, mind, and spirit—including ongoing group classes like Iron Bookworm and Warrior Women.
 We hope you’ll join us!